hannahellis4242/notes/Maths/Geometry/CircumCircleOfATriangle.md

 O \cdot\left( P  -  Q \right) &= \frac{\left| P^2 \right| - \left| Q^2 \right|}{2}
 \end{align*}
 ```

 We can write this in terms of coordinates as

 ``` math
 \left( P_x - Q_x \right) O_x  + \left( P_y - Q_y \right) O_y  = \frac{ P_x^2 + P_y^2 - Q_x^2 - Q_y^2 }{2}
 ```

-If we pick two combinations of points, we can get two equtations which we can convert into a standard matrix equation.
+If we pick two combinations of points, we can get two equations which we can convert into a standard matrix equation.

 ``` math
 \begin{align*}